 What is the fascination?
 What drives us?
 The projects we show here have presented our teams with special challenges.
 Many things turned out differently, some things went wrong.
 Always getting back up again.
 Because a solution can be found for every problem—often after hard work.

 Udo Töben has experienced a lot in 36 years at HOCHTIEF.
 Venezuela, Sweden, Hamburg—these are just a few of the stations the engineer has been to.
 In 2022, he experienced “the biggest thing I've done so far” during the expansion of the A6 in Germany: the transverse shifting of the 820-meter-long and 46,000-ton bridge over the Neckar Valley.
-In the film, he talks about his job on Axis 20 and explains why he describes himself as “unique”.
+In the film, he talks about his job on Axis 20.

 "A project full of surprises".
 That's how Christiane Zimmermann got to know subway construction in Copenhagen over four years.
 Here she experienced what teamwork means, how the challenges of a project weld together and friendships develop.
 The civil engineer appreciates the Danish way of balancing family and career.